mscoutermarsh/scrum_yo/README.md

 ![scrum yo](https://raw.githubusercontent.com/mscoutermarsh/scrum_yo/master/scrum_art.png)

 Be awesome at your daily stand up.
-Get a summary of your most recent GitHub commits & pull requests right in your console.
+ScrumYo is a command line tool that grabs a summary of your most recent GitHub commits & pull requests right in your console.

-ScrumYo uses the GitHub API to grab your recent commits/pull requests.

 ### Screenshot
 ![example of scrumyo](https://raw.githubusercontent.com/mscoutermarsh/scrum_yo/master/scrumyo_example.png)